 Step 6 - Finishing Slip Stitch

 Continue in this way for the length of the hem or seam closure.
 Finish off inside the fold with a double stitch to close off the thread.

-How to Do Slip Stitch for Seams and Repairs
+How to Sew Slip Stitch for Seams and Repairs

-Slip stitch is also known as ladder stitch and is a stitch used for repairing seams and closing gaps in toys and pillows.
+Slip stitch is also a stitch used for repairing seams, and closing gaps in toys and pillows.
 It is worked in a similar way through the fold of the seams.

 Using a strong thread, thread a needle double and knot the end.
 Insert the needle from the inside into the fold of the seam.
 This way the knot will be hidden inside.